bougui505/misc/tutorials/hibernate_ubuntu.md

 See: https://askubuntu.com/a/1075516

+First of all *disable the secure boot on bios* if enabled.

 1. Disable the swap file and delete it (not really needed as you will overwrite it)
 ```
 sudo swapoff /swapfile